jobsimlaw/poem/README.md

 the lambs will win superbowl
 add color green and red
 and color yellow
-i love my poem skills
+i love my poem skills, and the end because the world is coming to an end if we all only know oooh lordy amen